CU's 401(a) Retirement Plan

 - The value of your investments increases or decreases as the market changes.

-- At retirement, you may take distributions from your account.
+- At retirement or separation from service, you may take distributions from your account.

 Participation is mandatory for:

 - eligible faculty; and

 If you meet this criteria, you will be enrolled automatically on the first of the month following your hire date.
 Your contributions to the Plan will be made via automatic payroll deduction.

 - University philosophy is to do as much as it can to assure the financial well-being of its employees in retirement.

 Contributions and Vesting

 - You contribute 5 percent of your gross pay.

 - CU contributes an amount equal to 10 percent of your gross pay—or $2 for every $1 you do!